Frank S. Besson Jr.: Military career

 Besson was the first Commander of the Army Materiel Command, formed in 1962 during a major army reorganization.
 During his command, the mammoth logistical organization, with an annual budget exceeding $14 billion and an inventory of $21 billion, employed more than 160,000 civilian personnel, in addition to its military complement of 14,000.
-In November 1962, Besson assigned Col. John F. Sullivan as project officer for Operation Flat Top, a program that involved conversion of a former seaplane tender, the USS Albemarle (AV 5), into a floating helicopter repair shop for use off the coast of Vietnam.
+In November 1962, Besson assigned Col. John F. Sullivan as project officer for Project Flat Top, a program that involved conversion of a former seaplane tender, the USS Albemarle (AV 5), into a floating helicopter repair shop for use off the coast of Vietnam.

 In 1965, Besson permitted Malcom McLean of SeaLand to develop a plan to improve U.S. military logistics in Vietnam.
 McLean would go on to recommend containerization as a solution to logistical problems faced by the U.S. military.
-In 1966, Besson asked the Military Sea Transportation Service to contract SeaLand to operate regular container ship routes between Oakland, California and Okinawa, Japan.
+In 1966, Besson asked the Military Sea Transportation Service to contract SeaLand to operate regular container ship routes between Oakland, California, and Okinawa, Japan.

 As the first AMC Commander, Besson was charged with consolidating six army technical service organizations into a single command without disrupting effective materiel support for the army.
 His success resulted in his receiving the Merit Award of the Armed Forces Management Association in 1963.
-On May 27, 1964, Besson became a full general.
+On 27 May 1964, Besson became a full general.
 He was the first army officer to achieve that rank as head of a logistical organization in peacetime.

-In March 1969, Besson was appointed by Robert McNamara to be chairman of the Joint Logistics Review Board, formed to review logistic activities in support of the Vietnam War.
-In this role, Besson pushed for the centralization of logistical operations, the widespread use of intermodal containers, and the phasing out of Conex boxes.
+In 1969, Besson was appointed by United States Deputy Secretary of Defense David Packard to be chairman of the Joint Logistics Review Board, formed to review logistic activities in support of the Vietnam War.
+Besson retired in September 1969 and the review board's report was released to the public on 6 November 1970.
+The report was highly critical of the Johnson administration for not calling up reserve forces until 1968, which created "personnel shortages, especially in logistic skills".
+It was believed to be the first time the military publicly criticized the Johnson administration.
+The report also pushed for the centralization of logistical operations, the widespread use of intermodal containers, and the phasing out of Conex boxes.

-Besson, who left the review board in 1970, wrote about transportation and related problems in numerous professional journals.
-While in retirement, Besson was nominated by Richard Nixon as one of the founding directors of the National Rail Passenger Corporation, which ran Amtrak.
-On July 15, 1985, Besson died of cancer at Walter Reed Army Medical Center.

 Besson's awards and decorations include the Army Distinguished Service Medal with two Oak Leaf Clusters, the Legion of Merit with one Oak Leaf Cluster, the Iranian Order of Homayoun, Honorary Commander of the Order of the British Empire, and the Republic of Korea's Order of Military Merit, Second Class (Ulchi).

+Amtrak

+While in retirement, Besson wrote about transportation and related problems in numerous professional journals.
+In 1971, he was nominated by Richard Nixon as one of the founding directors of the National Rail Passenger Corporation, which ran Amtrak.
+He was confirmed by the United States Senate on 3 May 1971, and remained on the board until 1977, when Jimmy Carter chose not to reappoint him.